 BANT is an acronym that stands for Budget, Authority, Need, and Timeframe.
 It’s a tried-and-tested way of deciding whether a lead is worth the chase.
-Budget is the most important qualifier: if it’s a ‘no’ for that one, then most salespeople will pass on the prospect.
-In addition to budget, there should be at least two other ticks for the lead to be considered valuable.
+Budget is the most important qualifier.
+If it’s a ‘no’ for that one, most salespeople will pass on the prospect.
+In addition to budget, a lead should meet at least two other criteria to be considered valuable.

-Budget: This is usually the most important qualifier.
+Budget: the financial capacity of a client is a crucial qualifier.
 Does your lead have money to spend?
-For example, an advertising agency is better off pitching a large restaurant chain than they are a small cafe if they want a bigger budget to play with.
+For example, an advertising agency is better off pitching a large restaurant chain than a small cafe if they want to work with a bigger budget.

-Authority: Do you have access to the decision-maker, or do you need to speak to more people?
-It’s no good pitching the latest jr level staff when the CEO is the one with their hands around the purse strings.
+Authority: do you have access to the decision-maker, or do you need to speak to more people?
+It’s no good pitching the latest junior-level staff when the CEO is the one with their hands around the purse strings.
 An org chart can come in handy here as you work out your lead’s most senior people.

 Why is BANT useful for salespeople?

 First and foremost, it saves time.
-It’s a straightforward way to narrow your prospects list until you have only the most valuable leads left.
-That way, you can spend more of your time and effort pursuing those with the greatest potential.
+BANT is a straightforward way to narrow your prospects until only the most valuable leads are left.
+That way, you can spend more of your time and effort pursuing clients with the greatest potential.

-To use an analogy, say you’re buying something online.
-You wouldn’t read the individual reviews of thousands of products that are out of your budget, available size, color requirements, etc. You’d filter your results until you have a smaller and more relevant selection to properly examine.
+To use an analogy, let’s say you’re buying something online.
+You wouldn’t read the individual reviews of thousands of products that don’t meet your budget, size, or color requirements.
+You’d filter the results until you have a smaller and more relevant selection to properly examine.
 The same goes for sales.

-Another added benefit of this process is focus.
-Some people think every lead is an opportunity.
-But look at it this way: chasing after every single prospect will spread your (or your sales teams’) effort too thin.
+Another added benefit of the BANT process is focus.
+Some people think every lead is an opportunity, but that simply isn’t good business.
+Chasing after every single prospect will spread your sales team too thin.

-As a result, you may not be able to put enough work into pursuing bigger prospects and miss out.
-And even if you do win some smaller leads: the payoff will be smaller comparatively.
-In the end, your time might be taken up serving clients who don’t really give you what you need.
+As a result, you may miss out on bigger prospects because you’re not able to put enough work into pursuing them.
+And even if you do win some smaller leads, the payoff will be comparatively smaller.
+In the end, you may devote too much time to serving clients who don’t really sustain your business.

 How are leads generated?

 You have a potential lead when you secure someone’s contact details — usually an email or phone number.
-There are lots of methods for getting these, including face-to-face networking, referrals, newsletters — or through giving someone something that’s useful to them, like a free whitepaper, ebook, or tutorial.
+There are various methods for collecting leads, including face-to-face networking, referrals, newsletters, and cold calls.
+Other methods involve engaging your audience by giving them something that’s useful, such as a free whitepaper, ebook, or tutorial.
 Whether or not you can turn these leads into customers is another story, but it’s a step in the right direction.

-- Do you have a dedicated budget for [your product]?
+- Do you have a dedicated budget for [your project]?
 And what is that budget?